Kanga-Who/home-assistant/Supervised Install on Ubuntu.md

 **1.10)** Next will be **Installer Update**.
 We do necessarily need to update the installer, so select CONTINUE WITHOUT UPDATING.

 **1.11)** Next will be **Filesystem Setup**.
 Select USE AN ENTIRE DISK and then on the next screen select the disk you wish to use.
-Then on the next screen, select DONE and the CONTINUE.
+Then on the next screen, select DONE and then CONTINUE.

 **1.12)** Next will be **Profile Setup**.
 Enter your name, choose a name for your server (i.e. ubuntu-server) and enter a password.
 Make note of the username and password you choose here, this is what you will use to connect to the machine later.

 **1.13)** Next will be **SSH Setup**.
 You will press SPACEBAR to place and X in the box next to INSTALL OPEN SSH SERVER, then arrow down to DONE.

 **1.14)** Next will be **Featured Server Snaps**.
 We do not need to select anything on this screen, arrow down to DONE.